Gastrointestinal Problems in Rheumatoid Arthritis

 A study published in the Journal of Nutrition in 2011, found that most people with RA experienced GI disorders such as constipation (66 percent) or diarrhea (11 percent), possibly indicating an imbalance of intestinal bacteria.

-Beyond the discomfort and disruption of symptoms like nausea, diarrhea and other digestive issues, a study published in the Journal of Rheumatology in 2012 found that the risk of experiencing a serious upper or a lower GI event was 70 percent higher in those with RA than in those without RA – and when those events occurred, they were more likely to be critical and require hospitalization in people with RA.
+And according to a 2012 study published in the Journal of Rheumatology, the risk of developing an upper or a lower GI event was 70 percent higher in those with RA than in those without RA – and when those events occurred, they were more likely to be serious and require hospitalization in people with RA.

 Upper-GI events (occurring between the mouth and the end of the stomach) include bleeding, GI perforation (a hole in the wall of the stomach), ulcers, obstruction and esophagitis (inflammation, irritation or swelling of the esophagus).
 Lower-GI events (affecting the large and small intestines) include bleeding, perforation, ulcers, obstruction, diverticulitis (infection or inflammation of the small sacs in the lining of the intestine) and colitis (swelling of the large intestine).